 Promoting reading is important all year but for one week of the year, it is given a special focus, including a visiting children’s author.
 Students and teachers are encouraged to dress up as their favourite book character, and in the Primary section of the school, this involves a parade of classes.
 It is a much-anticipated event on the calendar.

 In recognition of the talent and accomplishments of the students, an arts Awards evening focuses on performance and other forms of the expressive arts.
 Parents are invited to this event and students throughout the school are able to perform as both individuals and in groups.

 This is the major academic highlight of the Secondary year, as the school’s Senior class graduates from the school.
-It follows a traditional format, and is attended by parents and relatives and local dignitaries.
+It follows a traditional format and is attended by parents, relatives and local dignitaries.
 Special awards are also given to exceptional students.
 The event is followed by a reception held in the foyer of the main school.